YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 When $PRINCIPAL identifies a device that supports REWIND, the REWIND or INREWIND device parameters perform a REWIND of the input and OUTREWIND performs a REWIND of the output.

 When $PRINCIPAL has different input/output devices, the USE command recognizes intrinsic special variables $ZPIN or $ZPOUT and applies appropriate deviceparameters to the input or output side of $PRINCIPAL, respectively.
 A USE with $ZPIN or $ZPOUT sets $IO to $PRINCIPAL for READs and WRITEs from the input and output side of $PRINCIPAL.
-For more information refer to “$ZPIN” or “$ZPOUT” .
+For more information refer to "$ZPIN" or "$ZPOUT" .

 ---------------
 $QUIT